-NOTE: An inadequate concentration of coolant additive can result in major corrosive damage to the cooling system components.
-Over concentration can cause formation of a "gel" that can cause restriction or plugging of coolant passages, and overheating.
+- NOTE: An inadequate concentration of coolant additive can result in major corrosive damage to the cooling system components.
+Over concentration can cause formation of a "gel" that can cause restriction or plugging of coolant passages, and overheating. - Change coolant filter.